sabnova/duel-duck-pred-market/README.md

 2. **Place a Bet**: Users place their bets on possible outcomes (win/loss/draw).
 3. **Close the Market**: After the match is concluded, the market is settled based on the actual result.
 4. **Claim Winnings**: Users with successful predictions can claim their rewards.

-### Prediction Market Curve

-The curve for this market can be found at [prediciton-market-curve](https://github.com/0xtarunkm/prediction-market-curve/)

-### Web Interface

-The web interface for this prediction market can be found at [prediction-market-web](https://github.com/0xtarunkm/cricbet-prediction-market.git)